 Thursday 5.30pm—9.30pm at the Brisbane German Club.

-The principal activities of the “Ladies Group” are to raise funds by organising Raffles – be it at the monthly Frühschoppen, Members Christmas Parties, Mother’s Day and other functions held at the Club, as well as purchasing gifts for the Children’s Christmas Party each year.
+The principal activities of the “Volunteers Group” are to assist where needed at Club functions and to raise funds by organising Raffles – be it at the monthly Frühschoppen, Members Christmas Parties, Mother’s Day and other functions held at the Club, as well as purchasing gifts for the Children’s Christmas Party each year.

 The Skat players meet every second Sunday of the month (Frühschoppen) at the club for their game of cards.
 Some players also meet every second Wednesday night for extra practice games.
 Each year the Skat players take part in the Australian championships which are held at a different city each year.